 Here at LVC we’ve always thought that there’s no better way to get to know a culture than exploring it through its food.
 And it’s with this firmly in mind that we’ve chosen this Malaga cooking day tour.

-Once you’ve stocked up on supplies, you leave the big city behind and are driven out into the countryside north of Malaga to an 18th-century farmhouse.
+The day will start by being driven out into the countryside north of Malaga to an 18th-century farmhouse.

 Here you’re guided through various Spanish staple dishes, before settling down to eat them for yourself in a setting that couldn’t be more quintessentially Andalucian.